raspberrypilearning/ambient-art/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Add an introductory sentence.
-What will learners achieve by the end of this step?
+In this step you will adjust the timings of your animation to make sure that it is under 30 seconds long.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}